hircoder/fraud_detection/enhanced_doc.md

 # Enhanced Fraud Detection: Performance Improvements and Technical Implementation

 ## Overview
-This document details the improvements made to this fraud detection code, which transformed a model with high recall but poor precision (0.0622) into one achieving perfect precision (1.0) while maintaining strong recall (0.8).
+This document details the improvements made to previous fraud detection code, which transformed a model with high recall but poor precision (0.0622) into one achieving perfect precision (1.0) while maintaining strong recall (0.8).
 The enhancements span feature engineering, sampling strategies, and business-oriented optimizations.

 ## Key Performance Improvements